davidgasquez/davidgasquez.com/src/content/blog/2026-03-12-collaborative-dependency-graphs.md

 slug: collaborative-dependency-graphs
 ---

 We do not mostly need better allocators for the last step of [public goods funding](/handbook/public-goods-funding/).
-We need better [coordination](/handbook/coordination/) around what depends on what.
-A good dependency graph should be a shared pool of contestable, versioned, provenance-rich claims that many groups can turn into their own trusted views.
+We need better [coordination](/handbook/coordination/) around what depends on what. **A good dependency graph should be a shared pool of contestable, versioned, provenance-rich claims that many groups can turn into their own trusted views**.

 Current dependency graphs usually fail in the same way.
 One actor publishes a graph, it goes stale, it mostly captures code, and nobody can tell which edges are well-supported, disputed, or simply missing.
 If the source graph is bad, better allocation [mechanisms](/handbook/mechanism-design/) downstream will not save us.